-This is the first story in our series on Redding Riverfront Land Development.
+This is the first story in our ongoing coverage of proposed riverfront land development.

 A special meeting of the Redding City Council scheduled for Tuesday, September 7, will include early negotiations related to the possible sale or lease of multiple parcels that include almost all the riverfront property that falls south of the Sundial Bridge.